Asatsa/internship_repo1/README.md

 ## Description
 I am currently undertaking a Bioinformatics internship at ICIPE.
 Where I hope to familiarize myself with core skills such as python and r programming and workflow languages too.I will also be able to learn project management and organization and most importantly collaboration through working with collegues and trainers on a mini-project.
 This is to ultimately make me a competive candidate for Msc. fellowships in Bioinformatics.

-explain what makes your project special, useful, exciting!

 ---